Pediatric Hematology and Oncology

 If your child needs care, be assured your family will receive a warm, highly personalized team-approach to meet your child’s specific needs.
 We will evaluate your child for long-term side effects of therapy and provide ongoing support.
 In some cases, we may need to provide care to patients through adulthood.

-Bronson Pediatric Hematology/Oncology has been a member of the Children’s Oncology Group (COG) since 1991.
+Bronson Pediatric Oncology & Hematology Specialists has been a member of the Children’s Oncology Group (COG) since 1991.
 COG is a national organization of more than 200 hospitals across North America, Australia, New Zealand and Europe.
 The group designs and conducts National Cancer Institute sponsored clinical trials.
 Through these trials, cancer doctors and researchers work together to create new treatments and cures.

 Aid for hematology and oncology conditions